Frequently Asked Questions

 Our purpose in making Wilford Woodruff’s faithful records universally accessible is to inspire all people, especially the rising generation, to study and increase their faith in Jesus Christ, understand and honor sacred temple covenants, and thereby receive the blessings of exaltation with their families.

 Our goal is to locate, transcribe, and publish online every extant document created by Wilford Woodruff as well as correspondence he received.
-Between 2020 and 2030, we plan to 1) digitally publish all surviving documents written by Wilford Woodruff, or written by scribes/assistants under his direction; 2) make accurate transcriptions of these documents searchable and understandable in context; 3) publish annotated selections of the documents in printed volumes; and 4) organize biennial conferences pertaining to the Wilford Woodruff Papers to encourage ongoing research, discovery, and dissemination of knowledge embedded in them.
+Between 2020 and 2027, we plan to (1) digitally publish all surviving documents written by Wilford Woodruff or written by scribes or assistants under his direction; (2) make accurate transcriptions of these documents searchable and understandable in context with hyperlinks to people, places, topics, and scripture references identified within the Papers; and (3) organize two conferences pertaining to the Wilford Woodruff Papers to encourage ongoing research, discovery, and dissemination of knowledge embedded in them.

 Brigham Young’s papers are being published by a private organization https://brighamyoungcenter.org/s/byp/page/home